 - Don’t preemptively cancel your cruise

 This guidance remains more critical than ever.
 The cruise industry continues to push out its dates for resuming service.
 If you have an upcoming cruise still scheduled, you’re probably not keen on taking it in these uncertain times.
 But remember, if you cancel before the cruise line, you’ll be held to the cancellation terms in place on that day.
 The cruise lines are not budging on this policy — so if what you really want is a refund, you must be patient and wait it out.
 Make sure to bookmark your cruise line’s website and check for daily updates.
-(Update April 2021: This is more important than ever.
-This month NCL announced that if it cancels two or more of your rescheduled cruises, you can apply for a cash refund even if you previously accepted a cruise credit.
+This is more important than ever.
+In April, NCL announced that if it cancels two or more of your rescheduled cruises, you can apply for a cash refund even if you previously accepted a cruise credit.
 It is likely that other cruise lines will follow suit.
-See: Can you get a refund instead of cruise credits for your canceled voyage in 2021?)
+See: Can you get a refund instead of cruise credits for your canceled voyage in 2021?

 - Keep all records of your emails with the cruise line